About our School

 "A healthy social life is found only when, in the mirror of each soul, the whole community finds its reflection, and when, in the whole community, the virtue of each one is living."

-Established in 2006, New Amsterdam School began as a grassroots alliance of educators, parents, and community leaders determined to bring the benefits of education inspired by Waldorf philosophy to the Lower Manhattan community.
+Founded in 2006, New Amsterdam School began as a grassroots alliance of educators, parents, and community leaders determined to bring the benefits of Waldorf education to Lower Manhattan.

 New Amsterdam School is an independent, nonsectarian school dedicated to educating a diverse community of children and their parents.
-As a member of WECAN (the Waldorf Early Childhood Association of North America) our school is part of the well-established Waldorf movement that today includes over 1000 schools and 1600 early childhood programs in 58 countries.
+As a member of WECAN (the Waldorf Early Childhood Association of North America) and Associate Member of AWSNA (Association of Waldorf Schools of North America), our school is part of the well-established Waldorf movement that today includes over 1000 schools and 1600 early childhood programs in 58 countries.
 Waldorf education is the fastest-growing independent school movement in the world.